 In 2016 Jean-Sélim was invited by Sir András Schiff to give solo recitals as part of his Building Bridges concert series, supporting new talents.
 He went on to appear at major festivals and venues throughout Europe.
 During 2018/19 Jean-Selim returns to Wigmore Hall and gives recitals at Saffron Hall, the Royal Birmingham Conservatoire and Kettles Yard Cambridge.

 In 2016 Jean-Sélim was invited by Sir András Schiff to give solo recitals as part of his Building Bridges concert series, supporting new talents.

 Born in Switzerland, Jean-Sélim studied piano and composition at the Lausanne Conservatoire and Guildhall School of Music & Drama.
 He held the Rebanks Piano Fellowship at the Glenn Gould School in Toronto and in 2018 won the Lili Boulanger Memorial Fund Prize.
-This autumn he joins the Kronberg Academy.
+In autumn he joined the Kronberg Academy.

 An interest in cinema has led him to collaborate with several directors, writing the soundtrack for Love After Sunrise by Hadi Ghandour, which won prizes at the LA International New Wave Festival and Norwich Festival in 2011.